REUTERS SUMMIT-E.ON wants deep EU emissions cuts, early carbon trade reform

 (For other news from Reuters Global Climate Change Summit, click here)

-Follow Reuters Summits on Twitter @Reuters_Summits (1 US dollar = 0.7881 euro) (Additional reporting by Barbara Lewis in Brussels and Henning Gloystein in London; editing by David Clarke and Keiron Henderson)
+Follow Reuters Summits on Twitter @Reuters_Summits (Additional reporting by Barbara Lewis in Brussels; editing by David Clarke)

 NEW YORK They call themselves "water protectors" and describe the Dakota Access pipeline ferrying crude oil across America as "the black snake."